BRMR19/BRMR19/README.md

 # Hi, I'm Bruno 👋

-I'm a Software Engineering student with a strong interest in **full stack web development**.
+I'm a Software Engineering student with a strong interest in full stack web development.
 I enjoy building web applications, designing APIs, working with databases, and solving problems through clean and maintainable code.

 I'm continuously learning new technologies and looking for opportunities to improve my skills through real-world projects.